-Mushrooms stuffed with ground turkey, peppers, and onions and then covered in enchilada sauce and melted cheese couldn't be more delicious.
-Jump to Recipe
+Mexican Stuffed Mushrooms stuffed with ground turkey, peppers, and onions and then covered in enchilada sauce and melted cheese couldn't be more delicious.

-These magical Enchilada Stuffed Mushrooms are stuffed with ground turkey, peppers, onions, enchilada sauce, and cheese.
-It's a low-carb dinner dream come true.
+These Mexican Stuffed Mushrooms are seriously delicious.
+Filled with seasoned ground turkey, peppers, onions, enchilada sauce, and cheese.
+It's a fun twist on the classic stuffed mushroom recipe.

-In a skillet on the stovetop over medium heat, add in the onions and peppers and allow those to cook down for about 4-5 minutes before adding the ground turkey, garlic, and spices.
-Cook all together for another 6-8 minutes until the turkey is cooked through.
-Then season that with salt and pepper.
+In a skillet over medium heat, cook the onions and peppers for about 4-5 minutes until they begin to soften.
+Then add ground turkey, garlic, and spices.
+Cook this mixture together for another 6-8 minutes until the turkey is cooked through.
+Then season that with salt and pepper to taste

-- The key to making sure these come out just right is roasting the mushrooms first, so that everything doesn't become a soggy mess.
+- Cook the mushrooms first: The key to making sure these come out just right is roasting the mushrooms first, so that everything doesn't become a soggy mess.
 Mushrooms release a ton of water when they cook and we need to make sure none of that extra water ends up in the final product.
-With that said, make sure to blot off the excess moisture before studding the mushrooms.
+With that said, make sure to blot off the excess moisture before stuffing the mushrooms.

-- I pull the stem of the mushroom out and discard it before roasting and filling them, just to allow for more room for the stuffing.
-If you have particularly large stems, you can discard just the very end and chop up the rest and put into the filling.
+- Remove the stems: I pull the stem of the mushroom out and discard it before roasting and filling them, just to allow for more room for the stuffing.
+If you have particularly large stems, you can discard just the very end and chop up the rest, and put them into the filling.

 If you want to change these up a bit, here are a few of my go-to recipes for filling mushrooms.

-- To make these stuffed mushrooms a little spicier, add a diced jalapeno or use diced, jarred jalapenos (which are a little less spicy).
+- Make them spicier: To make these stuffed mushrooms a little spicier, add a diced jalapeno or use diced, jarred jalapenos (which are a little less spicy).
 Or you can top your mushrooms with hot sauce or red pepper flakes.

-- For a vegetarian version, use black or red beans instead of ground turkey.
+- Vegetarian option: For a vegetarian version, use black or red beans instead of ground turkey.
 Ground pork or chicken would work here too.

-- Give your portabella mushrooms an Italian flare by using Italian turkey sausage instead of plain ground turkey, and add an Italian seasoning blend instead of the other spices listed in the recipe.
+- Switch up the flavors: Give your portabella mushrooms an Italian flare by using Italian turkey sausage instead of plain ground turkey, and add an Italian seasoning blend instead of the other spices listed in the recipe.

 - Print Recipe